 - The Return to Learn Communication Tool for Parents and Educators

-- The Return to Play Communication Tool for Parents and Coaches
+- The Return to Sport Communication Tool for Parents and Coaches

 The Canadian Paediatric Society recommends that anyone involved in child and youth sport should be educated about the signs and symptoms of concussion and the appropriate management of a child with a concussion.
 CATT PPC has demonstrated a statistically significant increase in knowledge among parents.